tinystacks/mkdocs/docs/usage.md

 ## Customizing Dashboards
+For reference, see one of the samples in the [opsconsole repository](https://github.com/tinystacks/opsconsole/tree/main/samples).

 ### Using widgets
 1. Define the widget in the `widgets` section of YAML
 2. Reference the widget in a dashboard
 3. Add the widget's source to the `dependencies` section of the YAML in the format `widget name: 'dependency package'`

 ### Using providers
-Providers provide data to widgets from an external provider.
+Providers provide data to widgets.
+They are backend-only code and can interact with the filesystem, keep data around, and do other more traditionally backend tasks.
+They are also the best way to provide credentials so that they don't leak through to the client.

 1. Define the provider in the `providers` section
-2. Reference the provider as a list item in widget.
+2. Reference the provider as a list item in a widget.

+See the [AWS ECS sample](https://github.com/tinystacks/opsconsole/blob/main/samples/aws-sample.yml#L4) for reference.

 ### Sharing data between widgets
 Any property in a widget’s YAML can be substituted for either the props or data of another widget.